What is Trauma: A Complete Guide to Understanding and Overcoming It

 Is it possible to completely overcome trauma?

 Yes.
 Overcoming trauma doesn't mean forgetting what happened, but rather that the memory loses its negative emotional charge and stops conditioning the present.
-Many people report not only recovery but post-traumatic growth: the development of greater resilience, appreciation for life, and a deep connection with others.
+Many people report not only recovery but also post-traumatic growth: developing greater resilience, appreciation for life, and a deep connection with others.

-- Post-traumatic stress and its Calma Psychologists Treatment
+- Post-traumatic stress and its Calm Psychologists treatment

 - Therapy service EMDR at Calma Psicólogos